GES

 Important Constitutional Amendments — Phase 3 (1980s-1990s)

-Fifty-Second Amendment (1985): Added the Tenth Schedule — Anti-Defection Law.
-A member is disqualified if they voluntarily give up party membership or vote/abstain contrary to party direction (without whip).
-Exception: merger (originally 1/3, raised to 2/3 by 91st Amendment, 2003).
-Speaker/Chairman decides disqualification — but decision is subject to judicial review (Kihoto Hollohan v.
-Zachillhu, 1992).
-Sixty-First Amendment (1988): Reduced the voting age from 21 to 18 years (Art 326).
-Made approximately 50 million new voters eligible.
-Came into effect for the 1989 general elections.
-Sixty-Fifth Amendment (1990): Established the National Commission for Scheduled Castes and Scheduled Tribes (Art 338) as a constitutional body (replacing the earlier non-statutory Special Officer for SCs/STs).
-Later bifurcated by the 89th Amendment (2003) into separate commissions for SCs (Art 338) and STs (Art 338A).
-Seventy-Third Amendment (1992): Panchayati Raj — added Part IX (Art 243-243O) and Eleventh Schedule (29 subjects).
+52nd Amendment (1985): added the Tenth Schedule — the Anti-Defection Law.
+Defect from your party or defy the whip, and you lose your seat.
+Exception: merger (originally 1/3, raised to 2/3 by the 91st Amendment).
+Speaker decides disqualification — but subject to judicial review (Kihoto Hollohan, 1992).
+61st Amendment (1988): lowered the voting age from 21 to 18 years (Art 326), making roughly 50 million new voters eligible.
+First applied in the 1989 elections.
+65th Amendment (1990): established the National Commission for SCs and STs (Art 338) as a constitutional body.
+Later bifurcated by the 89th Amendment (2003) into separate commissions — SCs (Art 338) and STs (new Art 338A).
+73rd Amendment (1992) — Panchayati Raj: added Part IX (Art 243-243O) and the Eleventh Schedule (29 subjects).
 Three-tier system (village, intermediate, district).
 Mandatory Gram Sabha.
-Reservation for SCs, STs, and women (not less than 1/3).
+Not less than 1/3 seats reserved for women, plus SC/ST reservation.
 Five-year term, State Election Commission, State Finance Commission.
-Came into force on 24 April 1993.
-Seventy-Fourth Amendment (1992): Municipalities — added Part IX-A (Art 243P-243ZG) and Twelfth Schedule (18 subjects).
+Came into force 24 April 1993.
+74th Amendment (1992) — Municipalities: added Part IX-A (Art 243P-243ZG) and the Twelfth Schedule (18 subjects).
 Three types: Nagar Panchayat (rural-urban), Municipality (smaller urban), Municipal Corporation (larger urban).
-Similar framework as 73rd Amendment — reservations, 5-year term, SEC, SFC.
-Both 73rd and 74th required state ratification (Method 3).
+Same framework as the 73rd — reservations, 5-year term, SEC, SFC.
+Both the 73rd and 74th required state ratification (Method 3).

 Important Constitutional Amendments — Phase 4 (2000s-2020s)

-Eighty-Sixth Amendment (2002): Inserted Art 21A — "The State shall provide free and compulsory education to all children of the age of six to fourteen years."
-Made RTE a Fundamental Right.
-Modified Art 45 (DPSP): state to provide early childhood care for children below 6 years.
-Added Art 51A(k) (Fundamental Duty for parents to provide education for children 6-14).
-The Right of Children to Free and Compulsory Education Act (RTE Act, 2009) was enacted to give effect to Art 21A.
-Eighty-Ninth Amendment (2003): Bifurcated the National Commission for SCs and STs into two separate commissions — National Commission for Scheduled Castes (Art 338, retained) and National Commission for Scheduled Tribes (new Art 338A).
-Ninety-First Amendment (2003): Capped the Council of Ministers at 15% of the total members of the lower house (LS for Union, state assembly for states).
-Strengthened anti-defection provisions — raised the merger threshold from 1/3 to 2/3 of the party's members.
-Ninety-Seventh Amendment (2011): Added Part IX-B (Art 243ZH-243ZT) — provisions for cooperative societies.
-Gave constitutional status to cooperative societies.
+86th Amendment (2002): inserted Art 21A — "The State shall provide free and compulsory education to all children of the age of six to fourteen years."
+Made Right to Education a Fundamental Right.
+Modified Art 45 (DPSP) to cover early childhood care for children below 6.
+Added Art 51A(k) — parents' duty to educate children aged 6-14.
+The RTE Act, 2009 gave effect to Art 21A.
+89th Amendment (2003): bifurcated the SC/ST Commission into two — National Commission for SCs (Art 338) and new National Commission for STs (Art 338A).
+91st Amendment (2003): capped the Council of Ministers at 15% of the lower house strength (LS for Union, VS for states).
+Raised the anti-defection merger threshold from 1/3 to 2/3.
+97th Amendment (2011): added Part IX-B (Art 243ZH-243ZT) giving constitutional status to cooperative societies.
 In 2021, the SC in Union of India v.
-Rajendra N. Shah struck down a significant part of this amendment for violating the federal structure (cooperative societies being a state subject, ratification by states was required but not obtained for all provisions).
-Ninety-Ninth Amendment (2014): National Judicial Appointments Commission (NJAC) — sought to replace the collegium system for judicial appointments.
-SC struck it down in NJAC case (2015) — held that independence of judiciary is basic structure and NJAC would give government a role in appointments.
-One Hundredth Amendment (2015): Implementation of India-Bangladesh Land Boundary Agreement — exchange of 162 enclaves; approximately 51,000 people affected.
-Required state ratification as it involved cession of Indian territory.
-One Hundred and First Amendment (2016): GST (Goods and Services Tax) — India's biggest indirect tax reform.
-Added Art 246A (concurrent power for Union and states to levy GST), Art 269A (IGST on inter-state trade), Art 279A (GST Council — PM chairs, FM + all state FMs as members; decisions by 3/4 majority of weighted votes, Centre=1/3, states=2/3).
-One Hundred and Third Amendment (2019): 10% EWS reservation in education and public employment.
+Rajendra N. Shah struck down significant parts — cooperative societies are a state subject, and proper state ratification was not obtained.
+99th Amendment (2014): the NJAC — sought to replace the collegium system for judicial appointments.
+SC struck it down in 2015 — independence of the judiciary is basic structure, and NJAC would give the government a role in appointments.
+100th Amendment (2015): implemented the India-Bangladesh Land Boundary Agreement — exchange of 162 enclaves, roughly 51,000 people affected.
+Required state ratification (territory cession).
+101st Amendment (2016): GST — India's biggest indirect tax reform.
+Added Art 246A (concurrent GST power), Art 269A (IGST on inter-state trade), Art 279A (GST Council — Centre gets 1/3 of weighted votes, states get 2/3; decisions by 3/4 majority).
+103rd Amendment (2019): 10% EWS reservation in education and employment.
 Added Art 15(6) and Art 16(6).
 SC upheld in Janhit Abhiyan v.
-Union of India (2022) by 3:2 majority.
-Dissenters argued it breaches basic structure by using economic criteria alone for reservation.
-One Hundred and Fourth Amendment (2020): Extended reservation for SCs and STs in LS and state assemblies for another 10 years (until 2030).
-Removed reserved seats for Anglo-Indians in LS and state assemblies (Art 334).
-One Hundred and Sixth Amendment (2023): Nari Shakti Vandan Adhiniyam — 33% reservation for women in LS and state legislative assemblies.
-Implementation deferred until after delimitation exercise following the first Census conducted after the amendment's commencement (post-2026 Census).
+Union of India (2022) by 3:2.
+Dissenters argued economic criteria alone breaches basic structure.
+104th Amendment (2020): extended SC/ST reservation in LS and state assemblies for 10 more years (until 2030).
+Removed Anglo-Indian reserved seats (Art 334).
+106th Amendment (2023): Nari Shakti Vandan Adhiniyam — 33% women's reservation in LS and state assemblies.
+Implementation deferred until delimitation after the post-2026 Census.

 Article 368 — Text, Structure, and Limitations

 Article 368 is titled "Power of Parliament to amend the Constitution and procedure therefor."
-Art 368(1): Notwithstanding anything in the Constitution, Parliament may in exercise of its constituent power amend by way of addition, variation, or repeal any provision of the Constitution in accordance with the procedure laid down in this article.
-Art 368(2): An amendment may be initiated only by the introduction of a bill in either House.
-The bill must be passed by each House by a majority of the total membership of that House AND by a majority of not less than 2/3 of the members of that House present and voting.
-Key limitations: (a) No joint sitting — each House must independently achieve special majority; (b) Presidential assent is mandatory — President has no discretion (24th Amendment); (c) For federal provisions, additional ratification by half the states is required; (d) Basic structure cannot be destroyed (Kesavananda, judicially imposed limit).
-Art 368 does not define "amendment" comprehensively.
-The SC has held that the power to amend includes the power to add new provisions, delete existing ones, and substitute provisions — but NOT the power to rewrite the Constitution in its entirety (which would be the exercise of "constituent power" reserved for the people through a fresh Constituent Assembly).
-Art 368(3): Nothing in Art 13 (which prohibits laws that abridge FRs) shall apply to amendments made under Art 368.
-This was inserted by the 24th Amendment to override Golaknath.
+Art 368(1): Parliament may, in exercise of its constituent power, amend by way of addition, variation, or repeal any provision — following the procedure laid down in this article.
+Art 368(2): amendment starts with a bill in either House.
+Each House must pass it by a majority of total membership AND at least 2/3 of members present and voting.
+Key limitations to memorize: (a) No joint sitting — each House must independently hit the special majority bar; (b) Presidential assent is mandatory, no discretion (24th Amendment); (c) Federal provisions need additional ratification by half the states; (d) Basic structure cannot be destroyed (Kesavananda — judicially imposed).
+What counts as "amendment"?
+The SC has held it includes adding new provisions, deleting existing ones, and substituting text — but NOT rewriting the Constitution entirely.
+A complete rewrite would be a fresh constituent assembly's job, not Parliament's.
+Art 368(3): Art 13's prohibition on laws abridging FRs does NOT apply to constitutional amendments.
+Inserted by the 24th Amendment to override Golaknath.

 The Ninth Schedule — Shield Against Judicial Review

-The Ninth Schedule was added by the First Amendment (1951) as a mechanism to shield specific laws from challenge on the ground that they violate Fundamental Rights.
-Originally containing 13 land reform laws, the Schedule has expanded to 284 laws over time.
-The rationale was pragmatic: newly independent India needed aggressive land reform and zamindari abolition, but these laws were being struck down by courts for violating the Right to Property (then Art 19(1)(f) and Art 31).
-Adding laws to the Ninth Schedule was intended as a "constitutional shield" — Art 31B provides that no law in the Ninth Schedule can be deemed void on the ground that it is inconsistent with or abridges any of the rights conferred by Part III.
-Over the decades, the Schedule was misused to include laws unrelated to agrarian reform — including reservations, nationalization, and other controversial legislation.
+The First Amendment (1951) created the Ninth Schedule as a shield — laws placed here cannot be challenged for violating Fundamental Rights.
+Originally just 13 land reform laws.
+The logic: India needed zamindari abolition and land reform, but courts kept striking these laws down for violating the Right to Property (then Art 19(1)(f) and Art 31).
+Art 31B provides the protection: no Ninth Schedule law can be deemed void for inconsistency with Part III rights.
+Over time, the Schedule ballooned to 284 laws — many unrelated to land reform (reservations, nationalization, politically sensitive legislation).
 Waman Rao v.
-Union of India (1981): SC drew a temporal line — laws added before 24 April 1973 (Kesavananda judgment date) are immune from challenge, but laws added after that date can be tested against the basic structure.
+Union of India (1981): the SC drew a temporal line.
+Laws added BEFORE 24 April 1973 (Kesavananda date) are immune.
+Laws added AFTER can be tested against basic structure.
 I.R.
 Coelho v.
-State of Tamil Nadu (2007): A 9-judge bench unanimously held that all laws placed in the Ninth Schedule after 24 April 1973 are subject to judicial review if they violate the basic structure including the essential features of Fundamental Rights.
-This effectively closed the Ninth Schedule "loophole" — the Schedule can no longer be used to shield laws from basic structure review.
-This is significant because 257 of the 284 laws were added after 24 April 1973.
+State of Tamil Nadu (2007): a 9-judge bench unanimously closed the loophole.
+All Ninth Schedule laws added after 24 April 1973 can be reviewed if they violate basic structure — including the essence of Fundamental Rights.
+Why this matters: 257 of the 284 laws were added after that date.
+The Ninth Schedule can no longer serve as a blanket shield.

 Comparative Constitutional Amendment Procedures